zmitton/eth-proof/README.md

 // "0xf8440180a0c14953a64f69632619636fbdf327e883436b9fd1b1025220e50fb70ab7d2e2a8a0f7cf6232b8d655b92268b3565325e8897f2f82d65a4eaaf4e78fcef04e8fee6a"
 ```

-And they can be created from a direct RPC result or any of the other formats above:
+Can be created from a direct RPC result or any of the above:

 ```
-Account.fromRPC(rpcResponseString)
+Account.fromRpc(rpcResponseString)
 Account.fromHex(rlpString)
 Account.fromBuffer(rlpBuffer)
 Account.fromRaw(arrayOfBuffers)
 ```

-Hopefully this will be abstracted as its own NPM module soon at which point they will be subject to slight modification.

 ## Testing